Babystore • Tue 30-Jan-2024

 Breastfeeding after a C-section may be uncomfortable but with the following tips, you can make it work for you.

-• Breastfeed the baby often or stimulate the breast with breast pumps.
-You may be unable to move around to get a breast pump but you can shop medela breast pump online and have it delivered to you.
+- Breastfeed the baby often or stimulate the breast with breast pumps.
+You may be unable to move around to get a breast pump but you can buy it online and get it delivered to you.

 Conclusion